thulab/iot-benchmark/README.md

 5. IoTDB >= 0.0.1 (IoTDB Github page: [https://github.com/thulab/iotdb](https://github.com/thulab/iotdb))
 6. InfluxDB >= 1.3.7
 7. influxdb-comparisons (If you want to use the load-data-from-file mode)
-8. iostat (If you want to record system information of DB-server during test)
+8. sysstat (If you want to record system information of DB-server during test)

 # Quick Start